miphreal/python-logdog/README.rst

 Why?

 - tail log files and forward them to web in runtime
-- dinamically parse and process logs
+- dynamically parse and process logs
 - aggregating and collecting logs
 - alerting

 TODO:

-- save/load file reading state
 - cover with tests
 - zmq connectors
 - mongo collector